 CRDN Companies Forum meetings welcome representatives from pharmaceutical, biotechnology and healthcare companies operating in the rare disease space who are interested in understanding the regulatory environment for orphan medicinal products and working collaboratively on projects.
-Meetings are conducted under the Chatham House Rules and held 3 times a year.
-Content for discussion is agreed amongst the group and speakers sourced by CRDN.
+Meetings are conducted under the Chatham House Rules and held twice a year.
+Content for discussion is agreed amongst the group and high calibre speakers sourced by CRDN.
 Meetings are informative, relaxed and collaborative and members receive presented slides for future reference.

 Take a look at our previous meetings

 In October 2017 our meeting involved a two-hour workshop designed to explore the process of achieving regulatory approval for an orphan medicinal product.
 This covered issues such as orphan designation and how to get it, scientific advice and protocol assistance, planning a clinical development programme when there are only a few patients across Europe, marketing authorisation and post-marketing surveillance.
 The meeting was chaired by Alastair Kent OBE, former Chair of CRDN and CEO of Genetic Alliance UK and the workshop led by Jordi

 A discursive workshop took place exploring the hill companies have to climb, and what help and support are available if they are to be successful in bringing an orphan drug to market.
 Providing an insight into the way that the Regulator approaches its task, and in so doing enabling companies to be better prepared when submitting an application for orphan designation and/or developing a clinical development plan intended to lead to a marketing authorisation.